ClusterM/duplifds/README.md

 ![image](https://github.com/ClusterM/duplifds/assets/4236181/9f52a426-2f7d-4f4e-a05d-eb1aad8ef14d)

+**Please do not use this software for piracy!
+It's for backing up your legal games only!
+Or for transferring your physical disks to FDSKey.**

 ## How to use
 1. Start this application from disk or FDSKey.
 2. Insert source disk (physical or emulated).